2 States: The Story of My Marriage: Film adaptation

-When a film adaptation of the novel was first announced, it was to be directed by Siddharth Anand and the lead roles were played by Saif Ali Khan and Priyanka Chopra.
+When a film adaptation of the novel was first announced, it was to be directed by Siddharth Anand and the lead roles were to be played by Saif Ali Khan and Priyanka Chopra.
 The music was to be composed by Vishal–Shekhar.
 However, the project was called off due to creative differences over the script.

-Later, it was announced that the screen adaptation of 2 States would be produced by Sajid Nadiadwala with Shah Rukh Khan and Priyanka Chopra in the lead roles and Vishal Bhardwaj would be directing the movie.

-However, since Shahrukh Khan did not want to appear in back to back romantic movies, the director had to look at other options.
-It was later declared that Imran Khan will be playing the male lead in the movie.
-But then, due to clash of dates, Imran and Priyanka had to opt out of the movie as well.
-After a lot of brainstorming, it was finally confirmed by producers Karan Johar and Sajid Nadiadwala that Arjun Kapoor and Alia Bhatt will be seen playing the lead pair in the movie.
-Amrita Singh and Ronit Roy were cast as Arjun Kapoor's parents and Revathy and Shiv Kumar Subramaniam were cast as Alia Bhatt's parents.
+Later, it was announced that the screen adaptation of 2 States would be produced by Sajid Nadiadwala with Shah Rukh Khan and Chopra in the lead roles and Vishal Bhardwaj would be directing the film.
+However, since Shahrukh Khan did not want to appear in back to back romantic films, Bhardwaj had to look at other options.
+It was later declared that Imran Khan would be playing the male lead, but due to date clashes, Imran and Chopra had to opt out as well, and Bhardwaj also opted out, instead working with Imran on Matru Ki Bijlee Ka Mandola (2013).
+After a lot of brainstorming, it was finally confirmed by producers Karan Johar and Nadiadwala that Arjun Kapoor and Alia Bhatt will be seen playing the lead pair, with Johar's former Student of the Year associate director Abhishek Varman set to adapt and direct.
+Amrita Singh and Ronit Roy were cast as Kapoor's parents and Revathy and Shiv Kumar Subramaniam were cast as Bhatt's parents.

-This movie was released on 18 April 2014.
+The film was released on 18 April 2014.